Fritz Winter

 - the basis for Winter's career

-After 1949, it was Dr. Margarete Schreiber-Rüffer in particular who played a key role in ensuring that Winter's work was not forgotten during his absence - on the contrary: she promoted his fame at home and abroad.
-During the war and in the years that followed, she organized exhibitions in Stuttgart, Karlsruhe, Hanover, Cologne, Berlin, Munich, Paris and Switzerland.
-She cultivated contacts with art historians, gallery owners and collectors - including Ottomar Domnick, an important promoter of abstract art in Germany.
+After 1949, it was Dr. Margarete Schreiber-Rüffer in particular who played a key role in ensuring that Winters’ work did not fall into oblivion work his absence—on the contrary: she promoted his reputation both at home and abroad.
+During the war and in the years that followed, she organized exhibitions in Stuttgart, Karlsruhe, Hanover, Cologne, Berlin, Munich, Paris, and Switzerland.
+She maintained contacts with art historians, gallery owners, and collectors—including Ottomar Domnick, an important patron of abstract art in Germany.

-Schreiber-Rüffer published the groundbreaking essay "Über Fritz Winter" in the book "Die schöpferischen Kräfte in der abstrakten Malerei" in 1947 - a work which, together with the accompanying exhibition of abstract artists (including Winter), contributed significantly to the establishment of abstraction in Germany.
-Her commitment was the basis for Winter's later career.
-From 1952, she traded as Schreiber-Winter and remained a clever and indispensable manager of Winter's artistic work until her death in 1958.
+In 1947, Schreiber-Rüffer published the groundbreaking essay “On Fritz Winter” in the book *The Creative Forces in Abstract Painting*—a work that, together with the accompanying exhibition of abstract artists (including Winter), contributed significantly to the establishment of abstraction in Germany.
+Her dedication laid the foundation for Winter’s later career.
+From 1952 onward, she operated under the name Schreiber-Winter and remained a shrewd and indispensable manager of Winter’s artistic endeavors until her death in 1958.

-After 1949, Fritz Winter's career took off rapidly: In the same year, he co-founded the artist group Zen 49, and in 1950 he was awarded 2nd prize at the 25th Venice Biennale.
-This was followed by awards from the cities of Stuttgart and Darmstadt and from the Deutscher Künstlerbund in Berlin.
-In 1955 he was appointed to the Staatliche Werkakademie in Kassel.
+After 1949, Fritz Winter’s career took off rapidly: that same year, he co-founded the artist group Zen 49, and in 1950 he received second prize at the 25th Venice Biennale.
+This was followed by awards from the cities of Stuttgart and Darmstadt, as well as from the German Artists’ Association in Berlin.
+In 1955, he was appointed to the State Academy of Fine Arts in Kassel.

 Photo with Maria Marc, Margarete Schreiber-Rüffer and Fritz Winter in front of the house in Diessen around 1952.